pypa/packaging.python.org/source/guides/installing-using-pip-and-virtualenv.rst

 Installing pip
 --------------

-:ref:`pip` is the the Python package manager.
+:ref:`pip` is the reference Python package manager.
 It's used to install and update packages.
 You'll need to make sure you have the latest version of pip installed.

 Windows
 +++++++

 The Python installers for Windows include pip.
-If you setup Python to be in your ``PATH`` you should have access to pip already:
+You should be able to access pip using:

 .. code-block:: bash

-    pip version
+    py -m pip
     pip 9.0.1 from c:\python36\lib\site-packages (Python 3.6.1)

-You should make sure that pip is up-to-date by running:
+You can make sure that pip is up-to-date by running:

 .. code-block:: bash

-    pip install --upgrade pip
+    py -m pip install --upgrade pip

 Linux and macOS